Ed Snyder Observatory

 Our Stargazing Destination

-The Ed Snyder Observatory at Camp Hi-Sierra is one of the most unique features of our camp.
-Located under the clear skies of the Sierra Nevada, it’s the perfect place for Scouts to explore astronomy.
+The Ed Snyder Observatory at Camp Hi-Sierra is a truly unique feature of our camp.
+Located at an elevation of 5000′, under the clear skies of the Sierra Nevada, it’s the perfect place for Scouts to explore astronomy.

 Features of the Observatory

-- 16″ fully motorized reflecting telescope with computer tracking
+- 14″ reflecting telescope with computerized mount with tracking

 - Outdoor viewing deck for constellation tours